LEGACY CERTIFIED Pilot-Owned · Carpio, ND

 The airplane has been sitting

 Years of hangar rent.
 Annual long expired.
 Maybe the last flight was the last flight.
-Brokers don't want it.
-Mechanics quote you more than the airplane is worth.
-The family doesn't know where to start.
-Meanwhile the carrying costs — hangar, insurance, tie-down, slow corrosion eating value — quietly cost $3,000–$7,000 for every year the airplane sits.
+Brokers don't want it; mechanics quote more than it's worth.
+Meanwhile carrying costs quietly run $3,000–$7,000 for every year it sits.

 02